Behaviour Recording: Uncovering the Function through analysis.

 Anyone working in special educational needs will by now have heard of the Rochford review that looks at the place of P-Levels with our students.
 It notes the importance of engagement.
 This is also true when students display challenging behaviour, are they engaged or even ready to learn?

 Any data collected is meaningless until you review it.
-This spreadsheet (excel) looks at the frequency of your chosen behaviours by day over a time period of 12 weeks.
-(Two UK terms).
+This data analysis spreadsheet (excel) looks at the frequency of your chosen behaviours by day over a time period of 12 weeks.
+(Two UK academic terms).

 The front sheet automatically charts the totals for you.
 So you can look at which days are the most challenging for the child.
 Click on the week pages at the bottom to enter the data for each week (total per day) you can change the behaviour to hitting, spitting etc whatever you are tracking.